UshnishChowdhury/project-work-simulation/README.md

   - ~~Testing both converters.~~
   - ~~Making a voltage divider circuit to measure pcc voltage and have live plotting.~~
   - ~~Using a potentiometer for reference active power control.~~
-  - Adding a button for enabling/disabling inverter output and/or resetting software protection.
+  - ~~Adding a button for enabling/disabling inverter output and/or resetting software protection.~~
   - Checking bi-directionality of converters, feeding one converter with another.
+  - GFL hw model

 - Interface:
   - ~~Figuring out simulink blocks for interfacing with the microcontroller.~~
   - ~~Figuring out ADC pins for measurement.~~
   - ~~Scaling measured voltages and currents for feedback.~~
-  - Importing measured data from Simulink for plotting.
+  - ~~Importing measured data from Simulink for plotting.~~

+- Final report/gala:
+  - Getting results from different scenarios (simulation and hw)

  - Extensions:
+   - Adding grid voltage into simulation models.
    - Connecting the setup to regatron for studying behavior.
    - Making a seperate inductor switching circuit to test the system with different inductance values.
    - Testing the setup with one converter acting as the source, and the other acting as the load.